BYLAWS OF INTERNATIONAL ASSOCIATION OF LATINO NURSE FACULTY

 (iii) In the event that the court shall find that this Section 2.3(c) is applicable but there is no qualifying organization known to it that has a charitable purpose, which, at least generally, includes a purpose similar to this Organization, then the court shall direct the distribution of its assets lawfully available for distribution to the Comptroller of the State of Texas to be added to the general fund.

 ARTICLE III – MEMBERSHIP

 Section 3.1 Definition of Membership.
-There shall be four (4) categories of membership: (i) Full; (ii) International; (iii) Associate; and (iv) Honorary, (v) Student, (vi) Affiliate, and (vii) Emeritus.
+There shall be seven (7) categories of membership: (i) Full; (ii) International; (iii) Associate; and (iv) Honorary, (v) Student, (vi) Affiliate, and (vii) Emeritus.

 Section 3.2 Qualifications for Membership.

 (a) Full Membership.
-Full members of this Organization shall consist of Latino registered nurses with an earned graduate degree in nursing; who have a current license to practice in good standing in at least one of the United States, its possessions, or its territories; and who are currently teaching, or retired from teaching nursing in a nationally accredited school or college of nursing, or in a educator or leadership role in their institution.
+Full members of this Organization shall consist of Latino registered nurses with an earned graduate degree in nursing; who have a current license to practice in good standing in at least one of the United States, its possessions, or its territories; and who are currently teaching, or retired from teaching nursing in a nationally accredited school/college of nursing, or in a educator or leadership role in their institution.

 (d) Honorary Membership.
-Honorary members are professionals who have made noteworthy contributions to nursing, health care, or the Organization as determined by the Board of Directors, or (ii) have supported the promotion and retention of nurse faculty educators and leaders.
+Honorary members are professionals who have (i) made noteworthy contributions to nursing, healthcare, or the Organization as determined by the Board of Directors, or (ii) have supported the promotion and retention of nurse faculty educators and leaders.